-When planning what to do in Anchorage, (AS) Alaska, think mountains, wilderness, the ocean, wildlife and so much more!
+When planning what to do in Anchorage, (AS) Alaska, think about mountains, wilderness, the ocean, wildlife and so much more!
 Situated in the south-central part of the state on the Cook Inlet, Anchorage is Alaska’s largest city.
 Because of its location, Anchorage is known for its mountainous and snowy scenery and that is where you’ll find most of the things to do in Anchorage, (AS) Alaska.
-People who love winter sports such as skiing would really enjoy their time here in the winter.
+People who love winter sports such as skiing would enjoy their time here in the winter.
 If you like other outdoor activities, you could also try hiking or kayaking.
 Furthermore, Anchorage is also known for its cultural heritage sites.
 One of the most popular things to do in Anchorage is the Alaska Native Heritage Center.

 Anchorage is truly a vital city to visit in Alaska, it is beautiful and very welcoming.
 It also offers a lot of activities and places for tourists to go to.
-In this article, we list down the 15 best things to do in Anchorage.
+In this article, we list the 15 best things to do in Anchorage.
 Moreover, we have also included some of the best day trips from anchorage, to help you explore outside of the city!
 Far-flung from the rest of the country, on a visit to Anchorage Alaska you’ll see a whole new side of the United States of America!

 15 Best Things to do in Anchorage, (AS) Alaska

-Wondering what to in Anchorage AS for animal lovers?
+Wondering what to do in Anchorage AS for animal lovers?
 In this tour, you will learn about the local ecosystem.
 If you love animals, you will love this place as they provide shelter for animals that cannot survive in the wild.
 There are a total of 12 species that the center cares for including bears, porcupines, caribou, musk oxen, and moose!

 Suggested Tour: Helicopter Glacier Dogsled Tour with Lower Glacier Landing